elastic/ecs/README.md

 The group fields are meant to represent groups that are relevant to the event.

+The `group` fields are expected to be nested at: `user.group`.

+Note also that the `group` fields may be used directly at the top level.

 | Field  | Description  | Level  | Type  | Example  |
 |---|---|---|---|---|
 | <a name="group.id"></a>group.id | Unique identifier for the group on the system/platform. | extended | keyword |  |